 How to Peel Boiled Eggs

-The easiest way I have found to peel your boiled eggs without ruining each and every one of them, is to peel them immediately after cooking.
+The easiest way I have found to peel boiled eggs for your bloodshot eyeballs recipe without ruining each and every one of them is to peel them immediately after cooking.

 1. boil your eggs on medium heat for between 10-15 minutes